seangenabe/kanasort/readme.md

 In order, the weight priority of each:

-1. voiced to unvoiced
+1. unvoiced < half-voiced
-2. half-voiced to voiced
+2. unvoiced < voiced
 3. chōon to corresponding kana (reversed)
 4. small to big kana (reversed)
 5. iteration mark variants (reversed)
 6. iteration mark application (reversed)
-7. katakana to hiragana
+7. hiragana < katakana

 Transformed matches are ordered first (and untransformed matches are ordered last) on transforms marked as 'reversed'.